 Don’t forget to take some detailed shots, too.
 While you want to capture the scenery and be able to show others what you experienced on vacation, taking the time to zoom in on the smaller details can make for some amazing photos as well.
 Whether it’s a great meal that you had or the beautiful detail on a building, try not to discount those shots.

 - If you are looking to get some great shots of the scenery around you, it’s always best to get up early if you can.
 The lighting will be better earlier in the day and hopefully there won’t be as many people around.
 This is very true in a very popular destination spot.

 - Before you pack up your belongings and head out the door, get to know your camera.
 Read through your camera’s manual and have a quick read through the settings and features to ensure that you’re up to speed with what your camera is capable of.
 I know, it can be overwhelming, but just know it will be less stressful if you take a few moments to do this.

-- Bonus Tip: Get a few shots of the locals and anything that might be going on around you.
+- Get a few shots of the locals and anything that might be going on around you.
 These shots tend to tell the best stories and remind you of the great memories you created as you reminisce about the trip once you get back home and for years after.